 “He needs a social worker,” said his mother. . . .
 “Anyway, no need to worry today and maybe a few more days.
 An ambulance took him away late last night.
 Our next-door neighbor told me his smoking puts him in the hospital every so often.”

 Rawly slumped shoulders.
-“Is there a chance he’ll die?” he somberly asked.
+“Is there a chance he’ll die?” he fretted.

 “Who knows!
 Chain smoking certainly isn’t extending his life,” pointed out the mother.

-“He just wants to talk for a few minutes now and then,” murmured Rawly, struggling with a sudden wave of shame.
+“He just wants to talk for a few minutes now and then,” said a regretful Rawly.

-Rawly’s mother remained unsympathetic.
+Rawly’s mother remained stern.
 “You can be a do-gooder if you bump into him at the mailboxes, but it’ll have to be quick if he’s got a cigarette hanging out of his mouth.
-The old man is free to do himself in, but not others,” she noted before changing the subject.
+The old man is free to do himself in, but not others,” she insisted before changing the subject.
 “I had Dad fill up the mower.
 Start in the backyard.”

-In the days that followed, Rawly looked out a living room window mornings and afternoons again and again.
+In the days that followed, Rawly faithfully looked out a living room window mornings and afternoons.
 Unlike before Usto had been taken away in an ambulance, the youngster now very much wanted to see the elder rocking.

 The good news Rawly was hoping for arrived eight days after Usto had been brought to the hospital.
-An after lunch random check on the elder’s possible return paid off.
+An after lunch check out a window paid off.
 Rawly spotted his neighbor heading for his rocker.
 Undeterred by the sight of a lit cigarette, the youngster bolted toward the mail boxes.

-“Do you mind bringing me my mail?” asked Usto while pointing to his newly acquired walker—a contraption he now needed to get around.
+“Do you mind bringing me my mail?” asked Usto while gripping the walker he now needed to get around.

 “I’ll be right there with it,” answered Rawly, pleased to have the opportunity to be helpful.